 The Effects of Instagram Removing Likes

 In June of this year, Instagram began testing its new “like-less” platform in seven countries (New Zealand, Japan, Italy, Ireland, Brazil, Canada, and Italy).
 What does that mean, “like-less?”
+And why did Instagram remove likes in the first place?
 It means that Instagram posts will no longer showcase the number of likes they garner.

 Why Would Instagram Remove Like Visibility?